 For example, NHS workers can find pension resources on the NHS pensions site.

 What’s next?
 Transferring and combining your pensions

 If you’ve already reached retirement age, you can take money from your newly discovered pensions immediately.
-However, if you haven't reached retirement age, it may be an idea to transfer or combine your old pensions into a new or existing fund.
+However, if you haven’t reached retirement age, it may be an idea to consolidate old pensions into a new or existing fund.
 It would be sensible to take professional advice in this scenario.